dumux/dumux/examples/pnmpermeabilityupscaling/README.md

 __Result__.
 As a result of the simulation of this example, you will get the intrinsic single-phase permeabilities for each spatial direction K$`_x`$, K$`_y`$, K$`_z`$ [m$`^2`$] as direct output into your terminal.
-Additionally, the output contains the values of the auxillary parameters: cross-sectional area, mass flux intgrated ober the cross-sectional area, and the resulting Darcy velocity as in the example below for the x-direction permeability K$`_x`$:
+Additionally, the output contains the values of the auxiliary parameters: cross-sectional area, mass flux integrated over the cross-sectional area, and the resulting Darcy velocity as in the example below for the x-direction permeability K$`_x`$:

 ```